-Procedure for Readmission of Undergraduate Students Dismissed for Academic Deficiency: Undergraduates may be dismissed for academic deficiency when the quality-point deficit is more than 12.99 points.
-Students dropped for academic reasons may, with prior approval of the college dean, take courses in the Division of Professional and Continuing Studies to reduce the quality-point deficit to less than 7.
-The student may be eligible for readmission after the quality-point deficit has been lowered to less than 7.
+Undergraduates may be dismissed for academic deficiency when the quality point deficit is more than 12.99 points.
+Students dropped for academic reasons may take courses in the Division of Professional and Continuing Studies to reduce the quality point deficit to less than 7.
+The student may be eligible for readmission after the quality point deficit has been lowered to less than 7.

-Only final grades of C+ or better will reduce the quality-point deficit.
-Grades of C- or lower increase the quality-point deficit.
+Only final grades of C+ or better will reduce the quality point deficit.
+Grades of C- or lower increase the quality point deficit.

-Students dropped after fall semester are not eligible for readmission the following spring, except with permission of the college dean.
+Students dropped after fall semester are not eligible for readmission the following spring, except with permission of the dean's office.
 Students who qualify for readmission will not be guaranteed admission to the program in which they previously matriculated.

-With prior approval from the appropriate college dean, a student also may reduce a quality-point deficit by completing work at another institution.
-Such work will not count toward the student's cumulative grade-point index, and it will not help lower the actual quality-point deficit.
-But, if grades earned elsewhere would, if earned at Delaware, be high enough to lower the student's Delaware quality-point deficit to less than 7, the student may be considered for readmission on Special Probation.
+With prior approval from the dean's office, a student also may qualify for readmissions by completing work at another institution.
+Such work will not count toward the student's cumulative grade-point index, and it will not help lower the actual quality point deficit.
+But, if grades earned elsewhere would, if earned at Delaware, be high enough to lower the student's Delaware quality point deficit to less than 7, the student may be considered for readmission on Special Probation.

 Any readmitted student who is dismissed a second time for unsatisfactory scholarship will not be admitted again as a matriculated student seeking degree credit, except under conditions specified by the college and the Division of Professional and Continuing Studies.
-Procedure for Readmission for Undergraduate Students for Reasons Other Than Academic Deficiency: A formal application for readmission must be filed if an undergraduate student: